 Common names include Wild Pansy, Johnny Jump-Up, and Heartsease.
 Also known as Viola cornuta 'Helen Mount'.
 Hardy in zones 4-9.

-Start seeds indoors 8 weeks before the last frost date.
+Start viola seeds indoors 8 weeks before the last frost date.
 Or sow outdoors 4-6 weeks before the last frost.
-Barely cover with soil.
+Barely cover the seeds with soil.
 Full sun to part shade.
-Spacing 4".